gruntjs/grunt-docs/grunt.task.md

 _This method is also available as [grunt.loadTasks](grunt)._

 ### grunt.task.loadNpmTasks ☃
-Load tasks from the specified grunt plugin.
+Load tasks from the specified Grunt plugin.
 This plugin must be installed locally via npm, and must be relative to the [Gruntfile](Getting-started).
 Grunt plugins can be created by using the [grunt-init gruntplugin template](https://github.com/gruntjs/grunt-init): `grunt init:gruntplugin`.

 ```javascript
 grunt.task.loadNpmTasks(pluginName)